-As stated under Principle 4, the role of the Audit and Risk Committee currently sits with the Board of directors whilst making reference to Charter approved by the Board.
-As the Board is only comprised of three directors, of which only one is an independent director, the Company has taken the view that there is no need to have a separate Audit and Risk Committee and that the Board can appropriately exercise the functions of such a committee.
+As stated under Principle 4, the role of the Audit and Risk Committee currently sits with the Board of directors whilst making reference to the Audit and Risk Committee Charter approved by the Board.
+As the Board is only comprised of four directors, of which two are independent directors, Company has taken the view that there is no requirement for a separate Audit and Risk Committee and that the Board can appropriately exercise the functions of such a committee.